 Quitting & Saving

-.
+To exit the game, simply close the game’s window with the mouse cursor or by pressing Alt+F4 (or type the command /exit in the chat).
 You should always exit in Town.
 Your character will leave the game immediately when you are in Town.
-If you save while in the dungeon, there is a “timeout” before your character is actually saved and your character stays in the game for some seconds.
+If you save while in the dungeon, there is a ‘timeout’ before your character is actually saved, and during this time, your character stays in the game for several seconds.
 It’s enough to get you killed since the server continues to process time while you’re not in front of your char.
 This prevents players from quitting right before they die.
-Anything could happen during those seconds as your character is on ‘auto-melee’ mode and cannot do things such as run, heal, teleport, etc.
+Anything can happen during those seconds as your character is on ‘auto-melee’ mode and cannot do things such as run, heal, teleport, etc.

-which is the terminate character command.
+If you wish to quit your character altogether and create a new one, use /retire which is the terminate character command.
 Your character will be permanently deleted, although your character name and password will be saved so no one else can use it.

 💡 Remember: when you terminate your character – it’s gone forever.